 Venom: Killer and cure

-See the world through the eyes of both predator and prey and explore the effects of venom and the role it plays in the natural world.
+Visitors could see the world through the eyes of both predator and prey and explore the effects of venom and the role it plays in the natural world.

 - a live venomous creature